Last updated on:

 You’ll also have the peace of mind that comes with the leak proof design, so even if this topples over in the fridge, you won’t lose your soup and come back to a mess on the bottom shelf.
 We mention that because they’re not going to stay upright on their own.

 The silicone is durable, but doesn’t stand tall on its own.

 The plastic end of the zipper can be a little difficult to close.
 It provides that airtight seal, but you have to double check that it was closed properly before putting it in the freezer so you don’t end up with frostbitten food.

 For the few troubles that this brings, these silicone bags work phenomenally well, and last for ages.

-Lemason are considered the best reusable ziplock bags, or at least the best alternative to single-use ziplock bags.
+These are considered as some of the best reusable ziplock bags, or at least the best alternative to single-use ziplock bags.